salih-b/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+A session is a way to store information (in variables) to be used across multiple pages.
+A Session can store the value on the Server.
+It can support any type of object to be stored along with our own custom objects.
+A session is one of the best techniques for State Management because it stores the data as client-based.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt hashing our password or any information we want to secure before saving it to the database

-- [ ] What does bcrypt do to slow down attackers?
+- [ ] What does bcrypt do to slow down attackers? it hashes the secure information a certain amount of rounds, which is specified, which in turn slows down the attacker.

 - [ ] What are the three parts of the JSON Web Token?